 Payroll data security questions will be top-of-mind in 2018 regardless of data breaches due to new European Union regulations coming into effect in May, 2018.
 The regulations, known as the General Data Protection Regulation GDPR include the requirement for payroll departments to know exactly how their vendors are processing personal data.
 Even if your company only does business in the United States, these regulations will affect you as domestic regulations will be next.

 Here are some ideas that you can use to prepare for GDPR as well as state and federal data security laws:

 Determine How Your Outsourced Vendor is Managing Your Payroll Data

 Make sure that data is provided securely and discriminately.
 Some outsourced vendors allow unlimited access to your data from firms such as debt collectors.
 Is your vendor allowing this?
 If so, how does your vendor know that the debt collectors systems are secure?
 If unlimited access is allowed to your data by a customer of your vendor, all of your data is at risk.

 If you perform employment verifications in-house, you must ensure that you are securing your data from unrestricted access.
 You also should be diligent about having an audit trail so you can track all data to know when it was accessed and by whom.
-In fact, as stated in this article the biggest risks to your business security are your employees.
+In fact, in some cases, the biggest risks to your business security may be your employees.

 Whether you outsource employment verification or not, an employment verification vendor may be able to assist you with your process.
 For example, your vendor can show you how to utilize employee ID’s instead of Social Security Numbers to fulfill employment verifications.